I had the pleasure of talking with Bryan Robinson on his podcast called That's My JAM...stack. Cool name, right. I talked about how...

 - I sit on a beast cobra #Ergonomic office chair.
 The back of this chair adjusts itself with your back!
 That’s comfortable!

 - Bought these custom 0.67x macro lens for it with a custom mobile stand.
+But nowadays it’s a standard feature in smartphones.

 I use HelloSign to get my contracts signed and I love everything about it.
 Try out the free version if you are skeptical about it.